 If you live somewhere with freezing winter conditions, frozen pipes are definitely a concern.
 The good news is they don’t have to be.
-Thanks to the bury depth and frost-proof design of the Simmons 4802LF, it can be used to wash, irrigate, or water livestock any time of year.

 There’s a lot to like about the Simmons 4802LF Premium Frost-Proof Yard Hydrant.
 However, as its name suggests, perhaps the best aspect of this quality yard hydrant is its durable frost-proof design.
 If you live near the Arctic Circle, or at least somewhere that feels like it comes the Winter Solstice, the Simmons 4802LF might be a wise choice.